Believe it or not, the most effective remedy for relieving stress is quite easy to get your hands on. You’ll be surprised at how simple it really is…

 The western diet, while convenient, does your health and mind no favors.
 Too many foods are loaded with processed and refined chemicals that throw your body out of hormonal balance.
 Consider these foods for reducing the cortisol stress hormone and controlling anxiety:

-- Turmeric – this is a spice more than a food, but it’s loaded with curcumin, which studies show have anti-anxiety effects.
+- Turmeric – This is a spice more than a food, but it’s loaded with curcumin, which studies1 show has anti-anxiety effects.

-- Yogurt – this dairy goodness has long been revered as an excellent probiotic source.
-While probiotics mainly benefit the gut, studies also show it boosts mental well-being.
+- Yogurt – This dairy goodness has long been revered as an excellent probiotic source.
+While probiotics mainly benefit the gut, studies2 also show they boost mental well-being.

 - Avocados – This fruit contains B vitamins that aid in brain cell production.
 B vitamin deficiency has been linked to many ailments, including anxiety.